prathikrvs163/Uni-Speak/README.md

-# UniLook
+# Uni-Speak
 This project demonstrates a web-based real-time object detection application using Flask, OpenCV, and YOLOv5.
-The system captures live video from a webcam, detects objects in real-time using YOLOv5, and provides auditory feedback for detected objects using the SpeechSynthesis API.
+The system captures live video from a webcam, detects objects in real time using YOLOv5, and provides auditory feedback for detected objects using the SpeechSynthesis API.
 # Features
-Real-Time Object Detection: Captures live video from the webcam and detects objects in real-time using YOLOv5.
+Real-Time Object Detection: Captures live video from the webcam and detects objects in real time using YOLOv5.

 Web Interface: Provides a user-friendly web interface to view the live video feed and detected objects.